myproxy-server.config(5) MyProxy myproxy-server.config(5)

 username.
 If this option is set to "true" AND the client does

-not specify a credential name for a MyProxy operation, then the
+not specify a credential name for a MyProxy GET operation (i.e.,

 The following parameters enable OCSP status checking of stored creden-